What is a Stonefish?

 - The stonefish is the most venomous fish in the world.

-- It has 13 highly venomous spines hidden under its skin and break out when the fish is squeezed or pressed.
+- It has 13 highly venomous spines hidden under its skin that break out when the fish is squeezed or pressed.

 - Stonefish venom has cardiovascular and neuromuscular toxicity.